 Across the UK, we have trained over 2,000 frontline professionals and others, including social workers, healthcare professionals, housing officers, embassy staff and faith-based organisations.
-Most recently, IOM was commissioned along with Stop the Traffik, to develop a suite of multi-agency awareness-raising materials for local authority, police and NHS staff across London, supported by a train-the-trainer methodology.
+Along with Stop the Traffik, IOM was commissioned to develop a suite of multi-agency training materials for local authority, police and NHS staff across London, supported by a train-the-trainer methodology.

-We are also implementing a pilot project with the London Borough of Croydon to support foster carers who look after unaccompanied asylum seeking children who have been or may be at risk of trafficking or going missing, through activities that aim to increase their confidence and capacity.
-The project provides foster carers with training, online materials and the opportunity to participate in forums and online forums with experts and other foster carers.
-It aims to help them recognise children who have been trafficked or who may be experiencing exploitation, with culturally specific information on Albanian and Vietnamese children, who are most at risk.
-Information about foster care in the UK is also provided directly to the young people themselves in their own languages.
-Barnardo’s is a key partner in delivering this project.
-More information about the project is available here.
+Between 2017 and 2019, IOM implemented a pilot project with the London Borough of Croydon to support foster carers who look after unaccompanied asylum seeking children who have been or may be at risk of trafficking or going missing, through activities that aim to increase their confidence and capacity.
+The project provided foster carers with training, online materials and the opportunity to participate in forums with experts and other carers, particularly about Albanian and Vietnamese children who are most at risk.
+Find out more about the Strengthening Responses to Child Trafficking and Modern Slavery project.

 Improving Victim Support

-Over the past twenty years, all over the world IOM has provided direct assistance to almost 90,000 victims of trafficking.
+Over the past twenty years, IOM has provided direct assistance to almost 90,000 victims of trafficking all over the world.
 It is essential that people affected by human trafficking and modern slavery are provided with appropriate short and long term care to help them recover from the exploitation they have endured.
-We work alongside various counter-trafficking non-governmental organisations to help improve the way in which this support is provided to victims in the UK and in their country of origin if they choose to return.
-IOM advocates for a stronger, victim-centred National Referral Mechanism (NRM) with improved decision-making and better end-to-end care that extends as long as necessary to support their recovery.
+We work alongside various government and non-governmental organisations to help improve the way in which support is provided, following a victim-centred approach, with strong decision-making and better end-to-end care that extends as long as necessary to support their recovery.

 As transnational issues, human trafficking and modern slavery requires strong collaboration between governments, civil society and academics across many different countries.
 Using our global network of offices and partners, we work to facilitate information sharing and engagement between the UK and key countries of origin from which people are most commonly trafficked.

-We are working with the University of Bedfordshire on a research project exploring vulnerabilities and resilience to human trafficking in Albania, Nigeria and Viet Nam – three of the key countries of origin for people referred into the NRM as potential victims of trafficking.
-Using IOM’s determinants of migrant vulnerability model to help shape this study, the aim is to gain a more informed understanding of contextual factors shaping trafficking at an individual, household and family, community and structural level.
-The findings can help inform future programme designs around prevention, identification, referral and assistance in each of the countries.
-This will also enhance understanding of the support needs of people from these countries trafficked to the UK.
-The final report for this research project is available here with the executive summary available here.
+Between 2017 and 2019, IOM worked with the University of Bedfordshire on a research project exploring vulnerabilities and resilience to human trafficking in Albania, Nigeria and Viet Nam – the top three countries of origin for people referred into the NRM as potential victims of trafficking.
+Using IOM’s determinants of migrant vulnerability model to help shape this study, the research widens the evidence base on the contextual factors that can contribute to a trafficking situation at an individual, household and family, community and structural level.
+Find out more about the 'Vulnerabilities' Study

-IOM is also engaged in global-level actions and coordination efforts on human trafficking and modern slavery, through our headquarters in Geneva and our UN special liaison office in New York.
+Our headquarters also engages in global-level actions and coordination efforts on human trafficking and modern slavery, through our headquarters in Geneva and our UN special liaison office in New York.
 Amongst our initiatives, within the Alliance 8.7, a global partnership committed to take immediate and effective measures to eradicate forced labour, modern slavery, human trafficking and child labour, in accordance with Target 8.7 of the 2030 Agenda for Sustainable Development, IOM leads the action groups on Migration, and Conflict and Humanitarian Settings.

 The presence of human trafficking and modern slavery in the operations and supply chains of many businesses internationally and in the UK is a significant concern, with a majority of the estimated 25 million victims of forced labour in the world being exploited in the private economy (Global Estimate on Modern Slavery, ILO-Walk Free, in partnership with IOM, 2016).